-Team Two: How this could be a healthier relationship?
-Team One: Why we rated this the way we did:
+Team Two: How this could be Team One: Why we rated this

 A couple has been together for a month and are talking about having sex.
-One has had sex before, but the other hasn't but says they have because they're embarrassed.
+One has had sex before, but the other hasn't - but says they have because they're embarrassed.